ThoughtSpot has its own company-specific terminology, which is useful to know.

 - data set, dataset

 A collection of related sets of information that is composed of separate elements, but can be manipulated as a unit by a computer.
-In the case of tabular data, a data set is comprised of one or more database tables, where every column of a table represents a specific variable, and each row corresponds to a record of the data set.
+In the case of tabular data, a data set consists of one or more database tables, where every column of a table represents a specific variable, and each row corresponds to a record of the data set.

 This is a column value that a user can add to search.